Driver Ed FAQ

 Does TopCops have a refund policy?

-However, once you begin the service, such as attending one classroom portion, completing eight hours of the selp paced online classroom, or scheduling one Behind-The-Wheel driving lesson, we cannot offer a refund for sessions not completed.
-If you purchased a Platinum or Premier Package and cannot complete all of the steps, the remainder will be forfeited.
+However, once you begin the service, such as attending one classroom portion, complete 8 hours of online classroom or scheduled one behind the wheel session, we will not offer a refund for sessions not completed.
+TopCops schedules officers in advance to be off-duty to provide these services, therefore we expect that you will follow through with the scheduled training.
+If you purchase a platinum or premier package and cannot complete all of the steps, the remainder will be forfeited.

 30-Hour Driver Education Course